 In Radiant Dawn, Ike can do the same.
-(And the axe was Greil's Weapon of Choice before he handicapped himself willingly, and later died, and is among Titania's arsenal.)
+(And the axe became Greil's Weapon of Choice after he handicapped himself willingly so that he could not use a sword again, and is among Titania's arsenal.)

 In Fire Emblem Jugdral, the sacred Weapon of Choice of the Crusader Neir (founder of House Dozel) was his BIG FRICKING AXE Helswath .
 This one is the heaviest FE weapon period: it gives insane bonuses to strength and hits from two spaces away, but is also insanely slow and only avaliable to people with major Neir blood.